truenas/documentation/content/TruenasApps/UsingCustomApp.md

    You can change the DNS policy and define separate nameservers and search domains.
    See the Docker [DNS services documentation](https://docs.docker.com/engine/network/#dns-services) for more details.

-   Use **Nameservers** to add one or more IP addresses to use as DNS servers for the container.
+   Use **Search Domains** to add one or more DNS domains to search non-fully qualified host names.
    Click **Add** to display a **Nameserver** entry field and enter the IP address.
    Click again to add another name server.

-   Use **Search Domains** to add one or more DNS domains to search non-fully qualified hostnames.
+   Use **Search Domains** to add one or more DNS domains to search non-fully qualified host names.
    Click **Add** to display a **Search Domain** field and enter the domain you want to configure, for example, *mydomain.com*.
    Click again to add another search domain.
    See the Linux [search](https://www.man7.org/linux/man-pages/man5/resolv.conf.5.html) documentation for more information.